camchardukian/Certifications/README.md

 They are also useful for helping organizations identify skilled professionals to lead cloud initiatives using AWS.

+## Code With Mosh

+Code With Mosh is an online learning platform created by Mosh Hamedani.

+His courses cover a wide range of programming languages such as Python, JavaScript, Java, and more.

+The courses offer practical knowledge and provide hands-on exercises and projects to reinforce the concepts being taught.

 ## FreeCodeCamp

 FreeCodeCamp is an open-source community that offers developers a structured software development curriculum that focuses on project based learning and critical thinking rather than merely following along with tutorials.